rainbow494/arch-1/doc/en-us/the-three-ages-of-google-batch-warehouse-instant.markdown

 *   Revisit operating systems scheduling.
 *   Rethink threading models.
 *   Re-read 1990's fast messaging papers.
-*   <span style="color: #000000;">Make IO design a higher priority.
-Not just NICs and RDMA,  consider CPU design and memory systems.</span>
+*       Make IO design a higher priority.
+Not just NICs and RDMA,  consider CPU design and memory systems.

-"The fun starts now" Luiz <span> says, these are still very early days, predicting this will be the:
+"The fun starts now" Luiz      says, these are still very early days, predicting this will be the:

 *   Decade of resource efficiency
 *   Decade of IO